dgageot/simplelenium/README.md

 ## Goal

 Testing web pages with Selenium/WebDriver can prove difficult.
 I've seen a lot of projects with an unstable build because of Selenium.
 To be fair, it's more because of the way Selenium is used but experience showed me that using Selenium properly is harder that one might think.

 In fact I think that proper usage of Selenium must be left out of tester hands and baked into a small, effective library.
 Simplelenium is my attempt to so and it served me well.

-Simplelenium deals properly and out-of-the-box with timing issues and StaleElementReferenceExceptions.
+Simplelenium deals properly and out-of-the-box with timing issues and `StaleElementReferenceExceptions`.
 Give it a try and you'll be surprises how Selenium testing can be fun again (ever?).

 ## Setup (Maven)